infinitered/ignite/docs/boilerplate/app/theme/spacing.ts.md

 ---
-sidebar_position: 73
+title: spacing.ts
 ---

 # Spacing

 Spacing refers to the whitespace in between the elements in your app.

-Spacing should be consistent and thought of as a first class technique right alongside [colors](./Colors-And-Palettes.md) and [typography](./Fonts-And-Typography.md).
+Spacing should be consistent and thought of as a first class technique right alongside [colors](./colors.ts.md) and [typography](./typography.ts.md).

 Anytime you add margins, or padding, they should come from this spacing scale, with relatively few exceptions.